 Areas of Expertise

-Critical pedagogy, multiculturalism, popular education, Islamophobia, youth and media studies. youth, visual, and urban studies, youth, visual, and urban studies,
+Critical pedagogy, multiculturalism, popular education, Islamophobia, autoethnography. youth, visual, and urban studies, youth, visual, and urban studies,

 Ph.D., Urban Education